eval-u8/T-B-D/README.md

 # TunesBeDope 🎼

-TunesBeDope is a small website that lets users search for their favorite artist/song and populates the top artists/songs related to their search as well as provide a music video matching their search query.
-On top of it, they'll get lyrics of said song beneath the video/song.
+TunesBeDope is a small website that lets users search for their favorite artist/song and populates top YouTube results related to their search as well as providing the lyrics to the searched song.

-To use, just type in enter your desired artist + song and click the search button, the page will load a list of options for you to click on, which will load the video below.
+To use, just type in your desired artist + song and click the search button.
+The page will load a list of options for you to click on, which will load the video and lyrics below.

 ## Quirks 🎯